rubensmchaves/unb/nlp/I02_tokenizer/readme.md

 This tokenizer is part of the assignment described [here](https://github.com/thiagodepaulo/nlp/blob/main/aula_1/exercicio1.md).
-This code was based on instructions given by [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy) in the Youtube video called "[Let's build the GPT Tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)".
+The code was based on instructions given by [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy) in the Youtube video called "[Let's build the GPT Tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)".

 On this video he cites some interesting articles and resources:
 * Articles